JuliaAstro/Photometry.jl/README.md

 ## License

 The work derived from `astropy/photutils` is BSD 3-clause and the work derived from `kbarbary/sep` is BSD 3-clause.
-All other work is considered MIT.
-Therefore this work as a whole is BSD 3-clause. [`LICENSE`](LICENSE) contains both licenses and any files using derived work are noted at the top of the file.
+All other work is considered MIT expat.
+Therefore this work as a whole is BSD 3-clause. [`LICENSE`](LICENSE) contains all licenses and any files using derived work are noted at the top of the file.